-Based on our proprietary XpressCF[®] and XpressCF+[®] platforms, we have also entered into multi-target, product-focused collaborations with leaders in the field of oncology, including a cytokine derivatives collaboration with Merck Sharp & Dohme Corp., a subsidiary of Merck & Co., Inc., Kenilworth, NJ, or Merck; a B Cell Maturation Antigen, or BCMA, ADC collaboration with Celgene Corporation, or Celgene, a wholly owned subsidiary of Bristol Myers Squibb Company, New York, NY, or BMS; a MUC1-EGFR ADC collaboration with Merck KGaA, Darmstadt Germany (operating in the United States and Canada under the name "EMD Serono"); and a license agreement to develop and commercialize STRO-002 in Greater China with Tasly.
-Our XpressCF[®] and XpressCF+[®] platforms have also supported a spin-out company, Vaxcyte Inc., or Vaxcyte, focused on discovery and development of vaccines for the treatment and prophylaxis of infectious disease.
+Based on our proprietary XpressCF[®] and XpressCF+[®] platforms, we have also entered into multi-target, product-focused collaborations with leaders in the field of oncology, including an immunostimulatory antibody-drug conjugates collaboration with Astellas Pharma Inc., or Astellas, a cytokine derivatives collaboration with Merck Sharp & Dohme Corp., a subsidiary of Merck & Co., Inc., Kenilworth, NJ, or Merck; a B Cell Maturation Antigen, or BCMA, ADC collaboration with Celgene Corporation, or Celgene, a wholly owned subsidiary of Bristol Myers Squibb Company, New York, NY, or BMS; a MUC1-EGFR ADC collaboration with Merck KGaA, Darmstadt Germany (operating in the United States and Canada under the name "EMD Serono"); BioNova; and Tasly.
+Our XpressCF® and XpressCF+® platforms have also supported a spin-out company, Vaxcyte Inc., or Vaxcyte, focused on discovery and development of vaccines for the treatment and prophylaxis of infectious disease.
+In the first quarter of 2022, Vaxcyte announced initiation of a Phase 1/2 clinical proof-of-concept study of its lead product candidate, VAX-24, its 24-valent pneumococcal conjugate vaccine candidate, under investigation for the prevention of invasive pneumococcal disease in adults, and announced in October 2022 positive topline data from such study in adults aged 18-64.

 Since the commencement of our operations, we have devoted substantially all of our resources to performing research and development and manufacturing activities in support of our own product development efforts and those of our collaborators, raising capital to support and expand such activities and providing general and administrative support for these operations.
-We have funded our operations to date primarily from upfront, milestone and other payments under our collaboration agreements with BMS, Merck and EMD Serono, the issuance and sale of redeemable convertible preferred stock, our initial public offering, or IPO, follow-on public offerings of common stock and debt proceeds.
+We have funded our operations to date primarily from upfront, milestone and other payments under our collaboration agreements with BMS, Merck, EMD Serono, BioNova, Tasly and Astellas, the issuance and sale of redeemable convertible preferred stock, our initial public offering, or IPO, follow-on public offerings of common stock and debt proceeds.